What is a Donor-advised Fund?

 Donors to donor-advised fund accounts can personalize their accounts.
 This means they are in a position to specify how the grants realized from their donated investments and assets are structured and disbursed.

 The donors can also advise the public charities on the investment strategy to apply for their donated assets.
-In this step, the donors often appoint fund advisors to assist them in how to relay this information to the public charities.
-The public charities can also design and suggest legacy plans for the donors’ assets deposited in the donor-advised fund.
+In this step, the donors often appoint fund advisors to assist them in how to relay this information to public charities.
+Public charities can also design and suggest legacy plans for the donors’ assets deposited in the donor-advised fund.

 5. The donor decides on the nonprofits to support